krujos/flask_ssl_skeleton/README.md

 		pip install -f requirements.txt

-Setup ssl keys, this is a good explination:
+Setup ssl keys, this is a good explination (method 2):

 	http://kracekumar.com/post/54437887454/ssl-for-flask-local-development

 There's tests in tests/flask_ssl_skeleton_test.py, run them & study them to get a feel for how to test.